Assaturers/Assatur/README.md

-This repository contains the tools used to mod Magicka.
+This repository contains the tools and patches used to mod Magicka.

 **THIS GUIDE DETAILS THE STEPS THAT WILL BE REQUIRED TO CONTRIBUTE.
 THE TOOLKIT IS NOT YET COMPLETE.**